 ★ “I asked Chat GPT to write a song in the style of Nick Cave and this is what it produced.
 What do you think?” ➔

-★ Article “Stability AI plans to let artists opt out of Stable Diffusion 3 image training”, Ars Technica, 15.12.22 ➔
+★ “Stability AI plans to let artists opt out of Stable Diffusion 3 image training”, B. Edwards / Ars Technica, 15.12.22 ➔

-★ Article “AI selfies — and their critics — are taking the internet by storm” by Washington Post, 8.12.22 ➔
+★ “AI selfies and their critics are taking the internet by storm”, Tatum Hunter / Washington Post, 8.12.22 ➔

 ★ Fundraiser “Help protect our art and data from AI companies” by MeFu / Mestieri del Fumetto (EU) ➔